Data types and classes

 Reordering levels by:

-: sorting along another variablefct_rev()
+- fct_reorder(): sorting along another variable

 …